The CRD is organized into seven departments, each with specialized divisions to address diverse needs and services effectively.

 The Executive Operations division provides leadership and support to the Executive Leadership Team and staff, clarifies, and communicates CRD Board direction for the organization, and guides corporate-wide initiatives and corporate standards.
 This division is responsible for Board advocacy including a transparent reporting process and fosters relationships with representatives of the municipalities, electoral areas, First Nations, and provincial and federal governments.

-People, Culture & Safety provides leadership, consultation, guidance and professional support for all CRD departments and divisions related to the following areas: talent acquisition; occupational health and safety; labour relations; compensation services; abilities management and wellness; coaching and employee performance management; corporate/ organizational development; learning and development; human resource information systems records and policy; equity, diversity, inclusion and accessibility; and employee engagement.
+People, Safety & Culture provides leadership, consultation, guidance and professional support for all CRD departments and divisions related to the following areas: talent acquisition; occupational health and safety; labour relations; compensation services; abilities management and wellness; coaching and employee performance management; corporate/ organizational development; learning and development; human resource information systems records and policy; equity, diversity, inclusion and accessibility; and employee engagement.

 Corporate Communications & Engagement supports the Board, Executive Leadership Team, and the organization by providing strategic advice and support to ensure information is communicated appropriately through various channels.
 This is accomplished through the development and application of guidelines and tools that foster engagement and provide the public and employees with access to consistent, credible, reliable and timely information.
 Services include media relations, emergency communications, digital engagement, content production & design, and advertising.